International Red Aid: Finland

 The Red Aid of Finland was active during the 1930s, led by the Communist Party of Finland.
 It gave assistance to revolutionary prisoners in Finnish jails.
 Women connected to Red Aid would make handicraft works and organized bazaars, in order to finance the activities of the organization.
 The organization also tried to mobilize public opinion against ill-treatment of the prisoners.
 The Red Aid of Finland published Vankien Toveri.

 Latin America

 Towards the ends of the 1920s, Farabundo Martí became the leader of the International Red Aid in Latin America.
 Julio Antonio Mella, the Cuban communist leader exiled in Mexico since 1926, was a leading figure in the Mexican section of the organization.

 Soviet Union

 The largest section of MOPR was its Soviet branch, which accounted for the majority of the organization's international membership.
 MOPR organized numerous lotteries and fundraising drives.

 Korea

 Yi Donghwi was a prominent MOPR organizer.

 Madagascar

 A MOPR branch was formed in Madagascar in 1933.

+Poland

+The membership of the Polish branch of the MOPR was 90% Jewish in 1932 out of its 6,000 members.